Duality, Near-Death & Soul, with guest Marjorie Woollacott

 Publicly, Bernardo argues for Analytic Idealism, a position that can be defended in the rationalist language of our time.
-But personally, he entertains the possibility that reality is a dualist process on an idealist operating system.
-This could mean we have some kind of a soul which imprints on the body, and continues to exist in some way after death.
+But personally, he entertains the possibility that reality is "a dualist process running on an idealist operating system".
+This means that for practical purposes, we could speak in terms of having some kind of a soul which imprints on the body, and continues to exist in some way after death.

-He clarifies this idea, and the reasons to consider it, near the end of our meeting on the 30th of January.
+He clarifies this idea, and the reasons to consider it, near the end of our meeting on the 30th of December , at 1 hour and 44 minutes in.

 "It's not saying that there is a body that is fundamentally different from a soul in the sense that body stuff is different from soul stuff.
 I'm not saying that.
 But there could be a mental complex that imprints itself in a cognitive neighbourhood in the great ocean of mind, as a body, and can withdraw from that neighbourhood, and then you would have something that is operationally indistinguishable from soul and body."

-This contradicts the official position of Analitic idealism, which is naturalism.
-It sparked so many questions that we’ll dedicate a complete session to this topic, supported by Marjorie Woollacott
+This contradicts naturalism, the official position of Analytic idealism, and sparked so many questions that we’ll dedicate a complete session to this topic, supported by Marjorie Woollacott.

-Amongst many credentials, Marjorie is Research Director of the International Association for Near-Death Studies and has published peer-reviewed work on near-death reports including cases with claimed veridical perceptions during profound physiological crisis.
+Amongst her many credentials described below, Marjorie is Research Director of the International Association for Near-Death Studies and has published peer-reviewed work on near-death reports including cases with claimed veridical perceptions during profound physiological crisis.

-You might enjoy her interview with Essentia here:
+You might also enjoy her interview with Essentia here:

 Marjorie Hines Woollacott, PhD, has been a neuroscience professor at the University of Oregon for more than three decades and a meditator for almost four.
 Her research has been funded by the National Institutes of Health and the National Science Foundation.
 She coauthored a popular textbook for health professionals and has written more than 180 peer-reviewed research articles, several of which were on meditation, the topic that motivated her to write the book 'Infinite Awareness.'